 We have been working continuously with the government and NGOs in order to help and provide protection to refugees who live in refugee camp in Thailand by the invitation of Thai Government since 1975

 UNHCR has about 180 national and international staff working for the Thailand operation.
-Next to the Bangkok office, more than half our staff members work in field offices serving the refugee camps in Kanchanaburi, Mae Hong Son, Mae Sariang and Mae Sot.
+Next to the Bangkok office, more than half our staff members work in field offices serving the Temporary Shelters in Kanchanaburi, Mae Hong Son, Mae Sariang and Mae Sot.

 - Protection Working Group: COVID-19 Response Coordination Sub-Group for Urban Asylum-Seekers and Refugees (15 June 2020)

 - Statelessness Working Group: COVID-19 Response Coordination Sub-Group (15 June 2020)